3nsoft/ecma-nacl/README.md

 Each NaCl's cipher must be read completely, before any plain text output.
 Such requirement makes reading big files awkward.
-Therefore, we a file format, which satisfies the following requirements:
+Therefore, we need a file format, which satisfies the following requirements:

  * file should be split into segments;
  * it should be possible to randomly read segments;